ConnorStroomberg/dalliance/README.md

         npm install # Install dependencies
         gulp compile # Build Dalliance
-        rename dalliance-all.js in the /build folder to dalliance-all.min.js copy dalliance-all.min.js to the src/main/resources/js folder in the data-explorer module in the MOLGENIS repo
+        rename dalliance-all.js in the /build folder to dalliance-all.min.js at the bottom of dalliance-all.min.js replace //# sourceMappingURL=dalliance-all.js.map with //# sourceMappingURL=/js/dalliance-all.js.map
+        copy dalliance-all.min.js to the src/main/resources/js folder in the data-explorer module in the MOLGENIS repo

 Documentation